umd-lhcb/lhcb-ntuples-gen/docs/data/data_management.md

 ```
 split --lines=50 <filename.txt>
 ```
-In this case, the `<filename.dst>` will be sliced for every 50 lines, and the output filenames will be `x??`.
+In this case, the `<filename.txt>` will be sliced for every 50 lines, and the output filenames will be `x??`.